itesla/ipsl/README.md

 Contributions to the library are welcome and can be submitted in the form of pull requests to this repository.
 Please consult the [contribution guidelines](.github/CONTRIBUTING.md) for more information on how to contribute to the development of this library.
 Information about our current and past contributors can be found when the library is loaded into a Modelica-compliant software.
 The information is located within the Users' Guide package, in the Contact page.

 If you want to submit your contributions to the OpenIPSL, note that we have a [Contributor's License Agreement (CLA)](.github/legal/README.md).
-Individual contributors should read, accept and virtually sign the [Individual Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/OpenIPSL/Resources/legal/cla-individual.md) for contributions to be included in the OpenIPSL.
-Contributions submitted by entities need to have the [Entity Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/OpenIPSL/Resources/legal/cla-individual.md) read, accepted and virtually signed.
-If you have any questions, please don't hesitate to [contact us](href="mailto:luigi.vanfretti@gmail.com?subject=Contributing_to_OpenIPSL").
+Individual contributors should read, accept and virtually sign the [Individual Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/.github/legal/cla-individual.md) for contributions to be included in the OpenIPSL.
+Contributions submitted by entities need to have the [Entity Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/.github/legal/cla-individual.md) read, accepted and virtually signed.
+If you have any questions, please don't hesitate to <a href="mailto:luigi.vanfretti@gmail.com?subject=Contributing_to_OpenIPSL">contact us</a>.

 ## Copyright and License Information:

-**OpenIPSL** - Copyright April 2016 - current [Luigi Vanfretti](https://github.com/lvanfretti), [ALSETLab](https://github.com/ALSETLab), Troy, NY (Formely SmarTS Lab, Stockholm, Sweden).
+**OpenIPSL:** Copyright April 2016 - current [Luigi Vanfretti](https://github.com/lvanfretti), [ALSETLab](https://github.com/ALSETLab), Troy, NY (Formely SmarTS Lab, Stockholm, Sweden).
-The authors can be contacted by email: [luigi.vanfretti@gmail.com](href="mailto:luigi.vanfretti@gmail.com?subject=From_OpenIPSL_in_Github").
+The authors can be contacted by email: <a href="mailto:luigi.vanfretti@gmail.com?subject=From_OpenIPSL_in_Github">luigi.vanfretti@gmail.com</a>.
 This Source Code Form is subject to the terms of the 3-Clause BSD license.

 ## Acknowledgements: